XansWorkshop/XansWorkshop.github.io/conservatory/blog/docs/other-lore/units.md

 ### Advice for Writers

-Numbers are based on powers of two.
+&nbsp;&nbsp;Numbers are based on powers of two.
 Instead of numbers like 5, 10, or 100, our interstellar citizens really enjoy 2, 4, 8, 16, 32, 64, so forth.

 #### Time

-Sorry, I lied.
+&nbsp;&nbsp;Sorry, I lied.
 You'll have to look at the table above (the bigger one) to learn what these units are.

 * Try these quick substitutions for our **common phrases** (these are *not* mathematically correct!):
     * "Just a few seconds" => "Count a few tempora"